 '''

-200612 08:40:45 MAIN ERROR: MySQL query 'DROP TABLE IF EXISTS mysql.backup_sbt_history_old': 1142, DROP commysqlbackup failed with errors!
+200612 08:40:45 MAIN ERROR: MySQL query 'DROP TABLE IF EXISTS mysql.backup_sbt_history_old': 1142, DROP compsqlbackup failed with errors!

 '''

-These privileges are no longer needed after the first full backup with SBT API has been performed by MySQL Enterprise Backup 8.0.21 or later, by which point they can be revoked.
+These privileges are no longer needed after the first full backup with SBT API has been performed by MySQL Enterprise Backup 9.0, by which point they can be revoked.